amhaase/amhaase/README.md

-Hi, my name is Amanda, welcome to my profile 👋
+## Hi, my name is Amanda, welcome to my profile 👋

 - I'm interested in improving my knowledge of JavaScript, CSS and HTML with React and VUE frameworks

-- I am currently working as a trainee at Avanti company
+- Working remotely as a trainee at [@Avanti](https://penseavanti.com.br/ecommerce/)